Traveling with your baby stroller

 If your stroller is damaged or not delivered, you must report it to the airline immediately.
 Do not leave the baggage claim area without reporting.
 Some airlines do not accept claims if not reported at the airport.

-Keep all ticket stubs, boarding passes, luggage tags, everything!
-It also makes it easier to track your belongings or process claims more quickly.
+Keep all ticket stubs, boarding passes, luggage tags—everything!
+It also makes it easier to track your belongings or process claims faster.